PetBite/petbite.github.io/index.md

 ## Installation

-Our project code can be found here: https://github.com/PetBite/app
+Our project code can be found [here](https://github.com/PetBite/app)

 In order to run our code simply:
 - download the repo from the provided link